JoseLuisSR/springboot-activemq/point-to-point/consumer/README.md

 ```

+## Configuration

+Spring Boot can automatically configure a ConnectionFactory when it detects ActiveMQ is available on the class-path.
+We are using configuration class to declare @Beans methods to get the DefaultJmsListenerContainerFactory and use Jackson
+to convert classes to and from JSON.
+The annotation @EnableJMS allow define classes with method to receive messages with
+@JmsListener annotation.

-## Receiver
+## Listeners

-The @EnableJms annotation enable the receiver class with @JmsListener annotation to create listener container to specific ActiveMQ queue and access to it
+The @EnableJms annotation enable the receiver class with @JmsListener annotation to create listener container
-through JMSListenerContainerFactory.
-Spring inject JMS objects at runtime to connect ActiveMQ, access to queue and get the messages.
+to specific ActiveMQ queue and access to it through JMSListenerContainerFactory.
+Spring inject JMS objects
+at runtime to connect ActiveMQ, access to queue and get the messages.

 You can find the classes definitions in this project